November election back in the spotlight, Boockvar to testify at election hearing

 HARRISBURG, Pa.
 (WHTM) — A day after the presidential inauguration, the November election in Pennsylvania is back in the spotlight.

-Secretary of State Kathy Boockvar is set to testify at a governement committee hearing on Thursday at the State Capitol.
+Secretary of State Kathy Boockvar is set to testify at a government committee hearing on Thursday at the State Capitol.

-Republicans have criticized her and Governor Wolf for their handling of the election.
-Their anger leading to them calling on Pennsylvania’s congressional deligation to object to the counting of the state’s electors.
+Republicans have criticized Boockvar and Governor Tom Wolf for their handling of the 2020 presidential election.
+Their anger leading to them calling on Pennsylvania’s congressional delegation to object to the counting of the state’s electors.

 Thursday’s hearing is at 2 p.m. and will be livestreamed.